QihongL/MCW_iterativeLasso/README.md

 - tune lambda with respect to the "performance"

-e.g.:
+e.g.
-for every subjects:
+1. for every subjects:
-  - do 10 folds CV
+2. do 10 folds CV
-  - try lambda1, lambda2, ..., lambdaN
+2. with in each fold, try lambda1, lambda2, ..., lambdaN
-  - AND  for each lambda, do 9 folds CV (we can use cvglmnet() to do this)
+3. AND  for each lambda, do 9 folds CV with cvglmnet()